nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Step 9

 Workload Identity Manager gives signed Workload ID (WID) with location as a field or location-matches boolean result as a field.
 This could be a certificate or a token.

-The agent (SPIFFE/SPIRE agent) is a daemon running on bare-metal Linux OS as a process with root permissions and direct access to TPM.
-The agent has a TPM plugin which interacts with the TPM.
-The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

-Note on TPM: The EK certificate is a digital certificate signed by the TPM manufacturer's CA. It verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).

-### Boot time attestation of OS and agent
-As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.

-Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
-The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers and initial programs.

-Log Creation: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).

-Attestation Report: The TPM generates an attestation report, which includes the signed measurements and the boot configuration log.
-The signature of the attestation report (aka quote) is by a TPM attestation key (AK).
-This attestation includes data about the TPM's state and can be used to verify that the AK is indeed cryptographically backed by the TPM EK certificate.

-Transmission: The attestation report is then sent to an external verifier (server), through a secure TLS connection.
-Verification: The remote server checks the integrity of the attestation report and validates the measurements against known good values.
-The server also validates that the TPM EK certificate has not been revoked and part of approved list of TPM EK identifiers associated with hardware platform.
-At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

-### Run time attestation of agent
-As part of agent start/restart process, linux integrity measurment architecture (linux-ima) is used to ensure that only approved executable for agent is loaded.

-Measurement collection: The agent executable is measured by linux-ima before it is loaded.
-Local Verification: Enforce local validation of a measurement against a approved value stored in an extended attribute of the file.

-TPM attestation and remote server verification:

-- Agent generates attestation key (AK) using TPM

-- Agent sends the AK attestation parameters (PCR quote etc.) and EK certificate to the server

-- Server inspects EK certificate.
-If ca_path exists, and the EK certificate was signed by any chain in ca_path, validation passes

-- If validation passed, the server generates a credential activation challenge.
-The challenge's secret is encrypted using the EK public key.

-- Server sends challenge to agent

-- Agent decrypts the challenge's secret

-- Agent sends back decrypted secret

-- Server verifies that the decrypted secret is the same it used to build the challenge

-- Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key

 # Networking Protocol Changes
 Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection established.
 The connection is end-to-end across proxies like